piplongrun/muvio.bundle/README.md

 What is MUVIO?
 --------------
 MUVIO is an "Extras" agent for Plex Media Server that tries to find music video clips for your music library.
-Development has just started and the agent code is in very early beta status.
-The current version of this agent works with *Last.fm* libraries only (it does not work with *Plex Premium Music* type libraries - not yet at least).
+The current version of this agent works with *Last.fm* and *Plex Premium* libraries.

 How do I install MUVIO?
 -----------------------